hard-nett/airdrop/docs/zk-headstash/spec.md

 >     - `v`: fully padded `u64` value
 >     - `fdi`: fully padded `u64` value
 >     - `nd`: Blake3 Hash of token denomination, with top-most byte cleared to fit as Pallas field element.
+>     - `recp`: Posiedon Hash of the recipients canonical bech32 addr in 2x16 byte chunks.
 >     - `esk`: the Posiedon Hash of `esk`, where `esk` is a 3x88 bit pallas base field elemements representing the esk. *note this is derived in circuit and never exposed in our library*
 >
 > 3. **derive note-commitment**: deriving `cm` requires `recp`, `fdi`, `nd`,`v`,`rho`, `esk`,`psi`,and blinded to r with`rcm`.\